hotslab/OnlineMarketPlace/README.md

 #### Running the app

-- Open three separate terminals and run the following to test the app.
+- Open three separate terminals and run the following in each respectively to test the app:

 ```
 php artisan serve -vvv